AdobeDocs/commerce-php/src/pages/developer/components/code-generation.md

 *  You can designate a Proxy to be generated for a type in order to ensure the type is not instantiated until it is needed.
 See [Proxies] for more information.
 Proxies are directly referenced within [dependency injection](https://glossary.magento.com/dependency-injection) configuration.

 *  Interceptor classes are automatically generated to facilitate Magento's plugin system.
 An interceptor class extends a type and is returned by the Object Manager to allow multiple plugin classes to inject logic into different methods.
-Interceptors work behind the scenes and are _not_ directly referenced in application code.
+Interceptors work behind the scenes and are *not* directly referenced in application code.

 You can also use the [code compiler] to generate code at any time.
-In Magento 2, "compiling" your application means performing code generation for any eligible class encountered by the configuration/code scanner, as well as performing a number of different [dependency injection](https://glossary.magento.com/dependency-injection) optimizations.
+"Compiling" your application means performing code generation for any eligible class encountered by the configuration/code scanner, as well as performing a number of different [dependency injection](https://glossary.magento.com/dependency-injection) optimizations.

 ### Why should you regenerate code? {#codegen-over-why}